nickgammon/mushclient/png/readme.txt

 1. Download recent version from http://sourceforge.net/projects/libpng/files/

+    In this case: libpng-1.4.0.tar.gz

-2. Unzip and untar the file
+2. Unzip and untar the file, eg.

+   tar xzf libpng-1.4.0.tar.gz

 3. Copy the following files to the mushclient source "png" directory: